Whatever your sexual orientation, whatever your gender identity, you don’t have to pretend or hide or feel left out. Come as you are!

 - advocate for lesbian, gay, bisexual, transgender, and queer people, by attending to legislative developments and work to promote justice, freedom, and equality in the larger society.
 We speak out when the rights and dignity of lesbian, gay, bisexual, transgender, and queer people are at stake.

 - celebrate the lives of all people and their ways of expressing their love for each other.

-At UCV, have a Genders and Sexualities Alliance (GSA) which meets to discuss ways we can continue efforts towards these commitments.
-If you have suggestions or would like to be included in our meetings, just contact Mary.
+At UCV, we have a Genders and Sexualities Alliance (GSA) which meets for a social and potluck and also to discuss ways we can continue efforts towards these commitments.
+If you have suggestions or would like to be included in our gathering, just contact our group.

 Click here to view GSA posts.